Project TeamSandeep Khosla, Amaresh Anand and Lavina Taur

 Built up Area1,211 sqm

-From the architect.
+Text description provided by the architects.
 In keeping with the clients desire for a strictly Vastu compliant house, the placement of spaces in the house are in synch with the plan of the Vastu Purusha Mandala (the ancient Indian science of orientation and placement).

 Thus apart from positioning the main areas of the house according to the elements – Master bedroom in the Earth zone (SW), kitchen in the Fire zone (SE), and the pool and entrance in the Water zone and Air zones (N and NE), - even positions of doors, the direction of the stairs, location of beds, wardrobes and desks and the positions of the wc’s in the bathrooms had to be in accordance with the correct energy flows.
 In all other respects however, the clients gave us complete aesthetic freedom.